kavezo/ZipZap/README.md

-# MagiReco NA Private Server
+# ZipZap: MagiReco NA Private Server

-This is the code for kávézó's MagiReco private server.

----
 ### Installation and running

 On Windows x64, just download the zip in releases and run runServer.bat.
 (At least I think.
 Haven't tested this on an